TeamHypersomnia/Hypersomnia/docs/core_principles.md

 You might find some topics like [entities](entity), [components](component) or [systems](stateless_system) defined in a rather general fashion, not necessarily pertaining to any particular Hypersomnia mechanic, or even to any specific game genre.

-It should be remembered though, that the main focus of this project **is not to create a universal game engine**,
+It should be remembered though, that the [main focus](#goal) of this project **is not to create a universal game engine**.
-but to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, customization of which will be possible almost exclusively by direct interaction with the game's C++ source code.
+In particular, most of the tweaks will be possible almost exclusively by direct interaction with the game's C++ source code.
 That is why, on one hand, you may find ```augs/``` to be a game-agnostic "framework", but on the other hand, you will find:
 - hardcoded C++ enumerations of [render layers](render_layer) with well-defined roles;
 - a very game-specific, natively coded [rendering routine](illuminated_rendering) in C++ that uses these render layers and speaks directly to OpenGL without any kind of general rendering framework;